Art and nature blend beautifully with butterfly paintings in oil, watercolor, alkyd or casein.

 There were on some of my white daisy Chrysanthemums.
 They were such a beautiful contrast that made me want to do a painting.

-the freedom of expression we feel when we see butterflies.
+It is painted with the freedom of expression we feel when we see butterflies.
 Using my photos as reference, I painted it with the mixed media method explained in mixed media tutorial.

 The White Peacock Butterflies are beautiful with their muted colors.
 I fudged the colors just a bit to make an artist's painting instead a photograph.